Richardaeld/MonaMemorabilia/README.md

 ## References And Code Used
 + [Webaccessibilitychecklist](http://webaccessibilitychecklist.com/) - Helped with making webpage ARIA accessible
 + [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) - Helped with understanding of when and how to use ARIA
-+ [Stack overflow](https://stackoverflow.com/) - Helped in understanding how to correct visual bugs with Bootstrap's automatic padding and margins and general questions
++ [Stack overflow](https://stackoverflow.com/) - Helped in understanding how to correct visual bugs with Bootstrap's automatic padding/margins and general questions
 + [TestLodge](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/) - Used for test case examples
 + [W3schools](https://www.w3schools.com/) - Helped with fine-tuning CSS and provided examples of advanced tricks involving transition, hover, and scale.
 These can be seen in:
     + Index (Hover button effects are found under "Custom Project" and text shadow is used on the busisness name, Monachese Photography)